Lakey Peterson: 2018 World Championship Tour

 For the 2018 World Surf League Championship Tour Peterson ranked second overall behind Australian surfer Stephanie Gilmore.
 Peterson was the highest ranked female American surfer for the year's world championship tour.

 2019 World Championship Tour

 In the 2019 World Surf league Championship Tour, Peterson ranked third overall behind the Carissa Moore and Caroline Marks.

 2020 Summer Olympics

 Peterson finished third out of female competitors for the United States at the qualifying event for the 2020 Summer Olympics, the 2019 World Surf League Championship Tour, and only the top two finishers for the country qualified directly for the US Olympic Team.
 Her third place overall finish behind two female American surfers qualified her indirectly for the US Olympic Surf Team as an alternate.

 Highlights

 A few of Peterson's career highlights thus far include:

+Career victories

 Sponsors

 Peterson currently is sponsored by sisstrevolution, Blenders Eyewear Channel Islands, and Homegrown Surf Shop.
 She is featured in a Toyota Tacoma commercial.

 In March 2020, Peterson became one of six women athletes to feature on the limited edition packaging of Clif Bars available throughout 2020.